hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 }'
 ```

-The section `user_deletes` is an array and we can pass as many number of users in it and all will be deleted if they exist.
+The section `user_deletes` is an array and we can pass many users in it if we want, and all will be deleted if they exist.
-The signature on the payload is computed using the following command
+The signature on the payload is computed using the following command:
 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key -data='{"user_id":"admin","tx_id":"1b6d6414-9b58-45d0-9723-1f31712add04","user_reads":[{"user_id":"alice","version":{"block_num":4}}],"user_deletes":[{"user_id":"alice"}]}'
 ```